thiago4go/dapr-workshop/docs/challenge-2/dotnet.md

 ## Testing the service

-Open `PizzaStore.rest` and create a new order, similar to what was done on ourfirst challenge.
+Open `PizzaStore.rest` and create a new order, similar to what was done on our first challenge.

 Navigate to the _pizza-kitchen_ terminal, you should see the following logs pop up: